Skip to content

 Apply for a solid fuel heater building consent

+You can apply for your solid fuel heater online.
+All you need to do is sign-in or register to submit your application online using our easy-to-follow application forms.
 When registering, your password must be at least 8 characters long and include at least one lower case letter, one upper case letter, and one numeric character.

 Apply online

-We will vet your application form and checklist to ensure all required information has been provided.
+Once you complete your online application, you will receive an applicant checklist via email.
+Complete your checklist. and then we will review your application form and checklist to ensure all required information has been provided.
 If further information is required, you will receive an email notification.

+If your application is accepted, you will be notified via email and receive an invoice for payment.
 Once payment is received, your application will be assessed against the building code.
-You will be notified as soon as your consent has been approved and you can install your heater.
+You will be notified as soon as your consent has been approved, and you can book an inspection when ready.

 A second-hand solid fuel heater that is older than three years old can receive a building consent, however it will have to be inspected by a suitably qualified person, and shown to be safe, of sound construction, and compliant with building standards ASNZS-29182018 and ASNZS-38691999.